costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 that mathematicians are cheap.
 They require paper, pens and a large wastepaper basket.
 This process of disposal, of winnowing out the dross and keeping the good stuff, is the core of good work.
 If only I would learn that myself.</p>

-> Tim Boykett is involved in researches in the field of nearrings, relations between theoretical computer science and abstract algebra.